ajiteshgogoi/touchbase/src/content/blog/communicating-needs.md

 -   **Acknowledge Their Feelings:** Acknowledge their feelings and show empathy for their situation.
 -   **Avoid Interrupting:** Avoid interrupting or talking over the other person.
 -   **Use a Calm Tone:** Use a calm and respectful tone of voice.
 -   **Example:** "I understand that you're busy, but I would really appreciate it if you could help me with this project.
-I'm feeling overwhelmed, and your support would mean a lot to me."
+I"m feeling overwhelmed and your support would mean a lot to me".

 ### 6. Focus on Solutions, Not Blame